 Source: FactSet.
 The portfolio shown above reflects the MSCI World Index as of 06/30/2015.
 The MSCI World Index measures the performance of selected stocks in 23 developed countries.
 Values may not sum to 100% due to rounding.

 Many American investors focus solely on US stocks, either because they don't have the individual expertise to analyze foreign stocks, or because they believe the US affords enough performance opportunities.
 While it's true America is still the world's largest single economy and market, performance is cyclical and leadership in capital markets changes all the time.

 The following table shows US stock market performance along with the return of the best performing countries in each year.
-Over the past 10 years, the US has been in the top-five performing developed stock markets only three times.
+Over the past 10 years, the US has been in the top-five performing developed stock markets only four times.